boardgameio/boardgame.io/docs/documentation/concepts.md

 configuration while it is active.
 For example, you can use a different set of moves or a different turn order during a phase.
-The game can transition between different phases, and turns occur inside each phase.
+The game can transition between different phases, and turns occur inside phases.
 See the guide on [Phases](phases.md) for more details.

 ### Turn